 4.2.
 Create a rule for AWS agents

-AWS cannot be queried through the regular Checkmk agent.
-Set up the AWS Special Agent now.
+AWS cannot be queried through the regular Checkmk agent, so next set up the AWS Special Agent.
 To do so, under Host & Service Parameters ➳ Datasource Programs ➳ Amazon Web Services (AWS) add a rule whose conditions apply only to the just-created AWS-host.

 For the actual content of the rule, you first need to find the information for the login.
-Here enter the Access Key ID of the created AWS user check-mk.
+Here enter the Access Key ID for the newly-created AWS user check-mk.
 Also choose here which global data you want to monitor, i.e., those that are independent of a region.
-That is currently only the data on the costs:
+That is currently only the data relating to the costs:

 The really interesting data is assigned to regions.
 Therefore here select your AWS region(s):